e-sites/UnityXcodeBridge/README.md

 # Unity C# <> Xcode Objective-C Bridge

+A "simple" step-by-step tutorial on how to make a bridge between Unity's C# and Xcode's Objective-C. Either way.

 ## Unity Scene set up
 - First set up a new scene in Unity and add a plane with a simple sphere above it.
 So we can interact with it later.
 - Make sure the purple `Sphere` has a `RigidBody` and `Use Gravity` is enabled.